electron/governance/policy/permissions.md

 The Chair of the Administrative Working Group is always an Organization Owner.
 Every other user is granted ownership based on a need-focused approval process.

-All approved owners should be listed below:
+All approved owners shall be listed below:

 | Name | GitHub Username | Date Granted |
 |------|-----------------|--------------|

 Adding and removing people from this list requires good reasoning and a vote from the Administrative Working Group.
-If you wish to request an addition / removal from this list please fill out this [Google Form]().
-The Administrative Working Group shall vote on the request at the next meeting and record the outcome in their meeting notes.
-If the request is approved a member of the Administrative Working Group should make a pull request to this file to update the above list.
+If you wish to request a change to this list please follow the process outlined in the [Administrative Working Group Documentation](../wg-administrative/github-ownership-access.md).
+If the request is approved a member of the Administrative Working Group shall make a pull request to this file to update the above list.

 ### Repository Administrators